Skip to main content

 • Dab liquid foundation onto the underside of the lace with a damp sponge

-• Let it dry completely before installing
+• Let it dry completely before installing.
+Wet lace looks darker than it'll dry

 What backfires

-Fix 3 — Kill the Shine on the Lace
+Fix 3 — Kill the Shine

 Brown eyeshadow on a cotton swab